Voit, Yankees crush Blue Jays in AL East battle | Sports-Games

 Voit recorded his third multi-homer game of the season and second in the last four games.
 The first baseman moved into the major league lead with his 17th and 18th homers -- the latter a solo blast in the sixth -- and is two ahead of Nelson Cruz and Mike Trout in the AL. Voit also hit an RBI single in the fourth and then homered off Ken Giles to make it 17-3.

-Gary Sanchez also hit a three-run homer and Aaron Hicks hit a solo shot for the Yankees, who scored seven times in the second, five times in the third and four times in the fourth.
-Clint Frazier hit a two-run homer in the seventh.
-DJ LeMahieu drove in five runs by preceding Voit's first homer with an RBI single, hitting a bases-clearing double in the third and launching a solo homer in the eighth off infielder Santiago Espinal, who also pitched in Toronto's 18-1 loss to the New York Mets on Friday.
+Gary Sanchez, Aaron Hicks, DJ LeMahieu and Clint Frazier also homered for the Yankees, who, in addition to their big second inning, scored five times in the third and four times in the fourth.
+LeMahieu drove in five runs by preceding Voit's first homer with an RBI single, hitting a bases-clearing double in the third and launching a solo homer in the eighth off infielder Santiago Espinal, who also pitched in Toronto's 18-1 loss to the New York Mets on Friday.

 New York rookie Deivi Garcia (2-1) allowed three runs on six hits in seven innings.
 He struck out six and walked two.
 Toronto's Taijuan Walker (3-3) lasted 1 2/3 innings and allowed seven runs (one earned) and six hits.
-He allowed five hits after Fisher misplayed Frazier's fly ball and was lifted after allowing back-to-back homers to Voit and Hicks.
+He gave up five hits after Fisher misplayed Frazier's fly ball and was lifted after serving up back-to-back homers to Voit and Hicks.

 Shun Yamaguchi followed Walker and allowed seven runs on two hits in 1 1/3 innings.
 He started the third by issuing three walks and hitting two batters. --Field Level Media